The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Jet bundles and formal solutions of nonlinear PDEs

-The aim of this section is to give a precise global definition of partial differential equations and the solutions thereof in the setting of arbitrary fiber bundles.
-We shall first consider the general (possibly nonlinear) situation in Section \ref{gene}.
-Then, in Section \ref{lini}, we are going to relate everything with the corresponding classical linear concepts.
+The aim of this section is to give a precise global def\/inition of partial dif\/ferential equations and the solutions thereof in the setting of arbitrary f\/iber bundles.
+We shall f\/irst consider the general (possibly nonlinear) situation in Section~\ref{gene}.
+Then, in Section~\ref{lini}, we are going to relate everything with the corresponding classical linear concepts.